Our Clinical Team

 Prior to joining Origins in 2013, Stacy earned a B.A. in Psychology from the University of North Carolina in Wilmington, and an M.S. in Clinical Psychology and a Psy.D. in Clinical Psychology from Nova Southeastern University.
 She is also a Licensed Clinical Psychologist in the state of Florida.
 Her experience in the substance use disorder arena is vast and includes mental health, substance abuse treatment, and psychological testing; private practice providing mental health and testing services to adults and kids; and outpatient adult mental health clinic, teaching and training professionals in the following areas: addiction treatment in the LGBTQ+ community, HIV/AIDS, domestic violence, and psychopathology.
 Her personal philosophy and that of Hanley Center were perfectly aligned with the belief that the whole person must be treated—mind, body, spirit—using resources and tools that are evidenced-based and accessible to all people.

-Vanessa has been working in the treatment industry since 2011 and says with certainty that this is the best team she has worked alongside.
+Vanessa has worked in the treatment industry since 2011 and says with certainty that this is the best team she has worked alongside.
 As a valuable part of the Hanley family since October 2016, she is a Licensed Mental Health Counselor (LMHC) and a Qualified Supervisor (QS).
-Prior to her current role as Director for the Center for Men’s Recovery, Vanessa served three years as a Family Services Counselor where she was a huge advocate for family participation in the treatment process.
-In her current role, she implements gender-specific programming that creates the peer-based environment men need to participate in experiential and evidence-based therapies, psychological interventions, and group therapies where they learn to lean on other men for support and accountability.
-Vanessa earned her bachelor’s at Florida State University and her Master of Science in Psychology at Palm Beach Atlantic University.
+Prior to her current role as Director of Family Services, she was Program Director for the Center for Men’s Recovery.
+In her current role, she implements programming that helps patients and their loved ones improve healthy communication and mutual understanding.
+She facilitates the week-long Family Education Program, which allows her to serve family members and patients throughout Hanley Center and Headwaters.
+Vanessa earned her bachelor’s at Florida State University and her Master’s of Science in Psychology at Palm Beach Atlantic University.

 MS, MCAP, RMHCI – CORPORATE Director of Alumni Services